 Performance & Vapor Quality

 The original Peak was already one of the few eRigs that produce fine-quality vapor, but the Peak Pro is currently on top of the list.
 Everything that was a slight inconvenience on using the Peak has been improved in the Pro version.
-It also introduced a never-before-seen ‘real-time temp control’ that prevents the wax from getting burned, resulting in a much more potent and tastier vapor.
+It also introduced a never-before-seen ‘real-time temp control’ that prevents the concentrate from getting burned, resulting in a much more potent and tastier vapor.

 The vapor is smooth and tasty on the bottom two temp settings, and the vapor gets harsh and intense on higher temp settings.
-I usually vape at the lowest temperature since it’s the spot where I taste the full flavor of my wax without sacrificing vapor production.
+I usually vape at the lowest temperature since it’s the spot where I taste the full flavor of my concentrate without sacrificing vapor production.
 All in all, As for the performance and vapor quality, I won’t be surprised if the Peak Pro will be the standard-bearer of next-gen eRigs.

-Battery Performance: The Puffco Peak Pro lasts up to 20-30 dabbing sessions and probably lasts a few days of casual vaping.
+Battery Performance: The Puffco Peak Pro lasts up to 20-30 vaping sessions and probably lasts a few days of casual vaping.
 Though the battery life is quite similar to the previous model, the Puffco Peak Pro now has a USB-C charger rather than a micro-USB.
 It means the Peak Pro can fully charge within an hour and a half.

 Puffco spent three years reimagining the original Peak, and they certainly deserve a round of applause.
 The Peak Pro has an improved battery life, a larger ceramic bowl, a Wireless Qi charging function, and an app that unlocks the device’s full potential.
 On top of that, the ‘real-time temp control is a ground-breaking feature, which is something I’ll be expecting from other vapes in 2021.